fornoffs/microfluidics-mm-registration/README.md

 This repository contains the implementation of automated rigid image registration methods for time-lapse microscopy data from Mother Machine (MM) devices.
 The work focuses on rotation and translation correction in MM time series using three main approaches: Hough Transform (HT), phase cross-correlation (XCorr), and ORB (Oriented FAST and Rotated BRIEF) feature-based methods.

-**BA Thesis Project** - A demonstration of different registration methods for MM time series analysis.

 ## Overview

 The project implements three registration approaches: